Serpentine Squiggles

 “I don’t like that you aren’t saying no.”

 “Come, sit over here.”
 She patted the part of the blanket beside her.
-He moved, but she reached out, grabbing his hands to pulled him into place snugly beside her.
+He moved, but she reached out, grabbing his hands to pull him into place snugly beside her.
 He leaned closer, and she did not let go of his hands.

 She pointed.
 “And so golden hour ends.”